awareness

 listening and feeling

-The subconscious exchanges that underlie conversations can be felt by monitoring subtle shifts in one's own thoughts and feelings.
+Therapy is a meeting of subconscious minds where the exchanges that underlie a conversation can be felt by a therapist monitoring subtle shifts in their own thoughts and feelings and noticing the memories that are triggered.

 the first instant

-We can recognise a face and make other complex evaluations of another person in a fraction of a second.
+We can evaluate a face and other aspects of a person in a fraction of a second.

 In the first moments of an encounter before hopes, fears and the censorship of politeness and social conditioning kick in we know each other intimately through seeing each others fleeting micro movements and feeling the responses throughout our body.
 These fleeting emotions, sensations, and thoughts are also windows into our subconscious.